Pathogenesis of Traumatic Brain Injury

 Primary & Secondary Injury

 Neuroinflammation plays a central role in secondary injury, with activation of microglia, astrocytes, and infiltrating immune cells leading to the release of pro-inflammatory cytokines, chemokines, and reactive oxygen species (ROS).
 This inflammatory response can further damage neurons, disrupt the blood-brain barrier, and promote the formation of cytotoxic edema.
-Secondary injury processes can also result in the activation of apoptotic pathways, leading to programmed cell death and neuronal loss in the injured brain tissue.
+Secondary injury processes can also result in the activation of apoptosis, necroptosis and pyroptosis may contribute to progressive neuronal loss, leading to programmed cell death and neuronal loss in the injured brain tissue.

 Role of Neuroprogenitor Cells